dwadp/mantau/README.md

 ### A Brief Explanation
 #### Creating instance
 When creating a mantau instance, a default options will be passed for initialization.
-A default struct tag will be set as `json`.
+The default struct tag will be set as `json`.
 ```go
 mantau.New()
 ```

 #### Overriding options
-You can ovveride mantau default options by calling `SetOpt` function and pass a `mantau.Options`.
+You can override mantau default options by calling `SetOpt` function and pass a `mantau.Options`.
 ```go
 m := mantau.New()